-- > Help plan activities and events for parents and children - Join the policy council and/or an advisory committee (Health/Nutrition, Education, Dual Language Learners, Family Services/Parent Involvement, Early Head Start and Transition) - > Help classroom staff and other program staff to carry out the daily activities of the center
+- ► Help plan activities and events for parents and children - ➤ Join the policy council and/or an advisory committee (Health/Nutrition, Education, or Family Services) - Help classroom staff and other program staff carry out the daily activities of the center

 The parent committee formally elects representatives to the Policy Council in October.
-Ideally, we would love to have a representative from each classroom or at the very least, two parents for each center.
+Ideally, the Policy Council would have a representative from each classroom.